ISOnRM/minecraft_server/README.md

 # Minecraft Server Linux-Like Command
+## Still usable, but not supported & bad code base
+## I will be making another mc server management tool soon, a better one, with better code base

 In this repository you will find my application that will allow you to create and manage your Minecraft server with Linux-like commands.
 The CLI program is located in the `app.py` file.
 It uses the `argparse` library to let you handle the server's core, the server's directory, its worlds, plugins, and properties.
 You are also allowed to load your server from a configuration file in JSON format (an example file is provided in the repo).